Call of Duty: Black Ops IIII Tops the French Charts, MotoGP 19 Debuts in 5th

-Call of Duty: Black Ops IIII (PS4) has topped the French charts in week 23, 2019, according to SELL.
-Last week's best-selling game, Mario Kart 8 Deluxe (NS), drops down to second.
-MotoGP 19 (PS4) debuted in fifth.
+Call of Duty: Black Ops IIII (PS4) has topped the French charts in week 24, 2019, according to SELL.
+Days Gone (PS4) is up one spot to second, while Mario Kart 8 Deluxe (NS) drops one spot to third.

 Top sellers per system were as follows: